Northern Pike Fishing

-Where do you find and catch small and medium size pike?
+Where do you find and catch small and medium-size pike?

 Smaller northern pike are found near weed beds and in shallow bays where they can feed on minnows, crayfish and smaller fish.
-The young pike tend to be ambush feeders and will patiently wait in a fixed position in the weeds or under a dock until an unsuspecting meal passes by its hideout.
+The young pike tend to be ambush feeders and will patiently wait in a fixed position in the weeds or under a dock until an unsuspecting meal passes by the hideout.

 Techniques For Catching Northern Pike